Best of British Tour

 *10 June & 8 July departures stay at Dean Court Hotel in York.

 Day 10: York sightseeing and Betty’s Café Tea Rooms

 This morning will be spent in the nearby city of York.After a city orientation tour the rest of the morning will be at leisure.
 Make sure you visit the Minster, the largest gothic church in England, go shopping in narrow streets around the historic ‘Shambles’ (the preserved medieval street) or maybe walk along the Roman built city walls.
 This afternoon we return to Harrogate to indulge in a decadent afternoon tea of dainty sandwiches, handmade cakes, scones and specialty teas experience, in the Imperial Room at ‘Betty’s Café Tea Rooms’.
 This private room with its beautiful 1920s plasterwork and oak fittings offers unrivalled views of the Montpellier Gardens.

 Driving east, we stop at Pickering where we board a heritage train of the North Yorkshire Moors Railway for the ride to the coastal town of Whitby, once home to the famous explorer Captain Cook.
 Sit back and relax as we pass by charming villages, such as Goathland - known to many as Aidensfield in the television series Heartbeat, and the bewitching Hogsmeade Station in the first Harry Potter film.
-Lunchtime is at leisure in Whitby.
-This afternoon we visit Castle Howard, the setting for the famous TV drama ‘Brideshead Revisited’.
+Arriving in Whitby, we visit both Whitby’s Benedictine abbey and the Captain Cook Memorial Museum before enjoying a fish & chip lunch.